Certificate of Eligibility for Specialist Registration (CESR)

 A CESR in the CCT specialty of paediatrics requires demonstration of competences according to the CCT curriculum, which includes acute general paediatrics, neonatal medicine, community paediatrics and safeguarding children.

-Doctors who have training, qualifications and experience in a sub-speciality of paediatrics may apply for a CESR in a non-CCT specialty.
+Doctors who have undertaken training outside the UK towards a qualification in a sub-speciality of paediatrics may be eligible to apply for a CESR in a non-CCT specialty.
 Doctors following this route are listed on the Specialist Register in their chosen sub-specialty only, as their sub-specialty training is not equivalent to a full CCT programme.

 Researchers and academics